b01/interception/README.md

+# Table of Contents

+* Introduction
+* Requirements
+* How it works
+* Examples
+  * How to save HTTP request for playback during unit test (Manual way)
+  * Setup interception unit tests annotations with the InterceptionListener in PHPUnit

+## Introduction

 The purpose of this library is to record the request (1) of URI resources and play them back from local cache.
 When an interception stream wrapper is registered, for a given protocol, it will handle all URI request for that protocol.
 Acting as a middleman, the first request will be allowed so that it can be saved locally; this save is then played back